 The Board held seven formal meetings during fiscal year 2022, one of which was devoted principally to Company strategy.
 During the past fiscal year, the AFC held eight formal meetings and the CPCC, CGNC and TC each held four formal meetings.
 Each Director attended at least 75% of the aggregate of all formal meetings of the Board and the Committees on which they served during the year and overall attendance at formal meetings, on a combined basis, was 99%.
 Independent members of the Board met at each formal meeting of the Board in executive session without management present.
 Directors are expected to attend the Annual Meeting of Shareholders, if practicable.
-All Directors who were Directors at the time of the 2022 Annual Meeting of Shareholders.
+All Directors who were Directors at the time of the 2022 Annual Meeting of Shareholders attended the 2022 Annual Meeting of Shareholders.